7 Ways to Save Money on Commuting to Work

 6. Doing the Legwork

-Rolling road warriors may want to invest in a variety of gear (safety and comfort can be enhanced), whose price tags are mitigated by a lack of car-related bills.
+Rolling road warriors may want to invest in a variety of gear to enhance safety and comfort.
+That can add to the cost, but these expenses will likely pale compared to car-related bills.

 Recommended: Reasons to Switch Bank Accounts